rdahis/paper_template/README.md

 It organizes every step of the process: merging and cleaning (several) data sets, performing analyses (tables, figures, regressions), writing the article itself and also presentations.

-This readme explains in more detail the folder structure and how you can take the most advantage of it.
-For more information, see Gentzknow & Shapiro (2014) Code and Data for the Social Sciences.

 **To use it**: simply download it and adapt it to your own project!